tioui/Eiffel_Game2/README.md

 ------------------------------

 * I assume that you already have a fonctionnal EiffelStudio on your system.
 If not, install it.
-* Rename the "eiffel_game_lib" folder to "game".
+* Rename the library folder (containing this README.md) to "game2".
-* You need to add the game library in the "contrib/library" folder of EiffelStudio.
-Normaly, this folder is in "/usr/lib/EiffelStudio73" or in "/usr/local/Eiffel73".
+* You need to add the game2 folder library in the "contrib/library" folder of EiffelStudio.
+Normaly, this folder is in "/usr/lib/EiffelStudio_XX.XX" or in "/usr/local/Eiffel_XX.XX".

-* You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile and all their development tools kit and dependancies:
+* You need to install the C libraries SDL2, SDL2_image, SDL2_gfx, SDL2_ttf, OpenAL, libsndfile and all their development tools kit and dependancies:

 ***

-	sudo apt-get install libsdl2-dev libsdl2-gfx-dev libsdl2-image-dev libsdl2-ttf-dev libopenal-dev libsndfile1-dev libavcodec-dev libavformat-dev libswscale-dev
+	sudo apt-get install libsdl2-dev libsdl2-gfx-dev libsdl2-image-dev libsdl2-ttf-dev libopenal-dev libsndfile1-dev

 ***

+* Execute the "compile_c_library.sh" script (from the "game2" directory).
-* Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
-For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
+* Create a project and add the sub-libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
+For example: $EIFFEL_LIBRARY/contrib/library/game2/game_core/game_core-safe.ecf .

 Installation on Windows
 -----------------------

-* You must use an EiffelStudio 32 bits that use the MinGW compiler to work.
+* You must already have a working EiffelStudio.
 If you don't have it already, install it.
-* Rename the "eiffel_game_lib" folder to "game".
+* Rename the library folder (containing this README.md) to "game2".
-* You need to add the "game" library folder in the "contrib/library" folder of EiffelStudio.
+* You need to add the "game2" library folder in the "contrib/library" folder of EiffelStudio.
 Normaly, this folder is in "c:\Program Files\Eiffel Software\".
-* You need to add the Msys and MinGW bin directory in the system PATH variable (Both are in the EiffelStudio program sub directory)
 * You need to install the C libraries dependancies.
-To get them, download the file [https://github.com/downloads/tioui/eiffel_game_lib/C_lib_win.zip](https://github.com/downloads/tioui/eiffel_game_lib/C_lib_win.zip) .
+To get them, download the file [https://github.com/tioui/eiffel_game_lib/raw/Windows_Build/Eiffel_Game2/C_libraries.zip](https://github.com/tioui/eiffel_game_lib/raw/Windows_Build/Eiffel_Game2/C_libraries.zip).
 When you extract the file, you should have a C_lib_win directory.
 Put the C_lib_win directory in the root directory of the Eiffel Game Lib repository directory.
+* Using the "EiffelStudio command prompt" (look in the Windows "Start" menu), execute the "compile_c_library.bat" script of the "game2" directory.
 * Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
-For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
+For example: $EIFFEL_LIBRARY/contrib/library/game2/game_core/game_core-safe.ecf .
-* Put all ".dll" files of the C_lib_win\DLL directory in the new project directory or in the C:\Windows\System32\ (or in SysWOW64 if you use a 64bits Windows).
+* Put all ".dll" files of the C_lib_win\DLLXX directory in the new project directory or in the C:\Windows\System32\.
-* Please note that the library does not work with the Microsoft C compiler for now.
-* Please note that the library does not work on an 64 bits compiler.

 Installation on Mac OS X
 ------------------------

-* Install EiffelStudio 7.3.
-* You need to add the "game" library folder in the "contrib/library" folder of EiffelStudio.
-Normaly, this folder is in "/Applications/MacPorts/Eiffel73/".
-* You need to get some files to adjust SDL on Mac OS X. To get them, download the file [https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz](https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz) .
-When you extract the file, you should have a C_lib_mac directory.
-Put the C_lib_mac directory in the root directory of the Eiffel Game Lib repository directory.
-* You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile, ffmpeg library and all their development tools kit and dependancies.
-You can install them with MacPort by installing the port libsdl-framework, libsdl_gfx-framework, libsdl_image-framework, libsdl_ttf-framework, libsndfile and ffmpeg-devel.
-* OpenAL must be install another way.
-For that, install cmake using MacPort.
-Extract the file "openal-soft-1.14.tar.bz2" found in the C_lib_mac.tar.gz archive downloaded in before.
-Once extract, open a terminal a go into the directory build of the created directory of the archive extraction.
-Compile the library and install it

-***

-    cd /path/to/openal-soft-1.14/build
-    cmake ..
-    make
-    sudo make install

-***

-* Now copy all SDL installed library from the /opt/local/Library/ to the /Library directory.

-***

-    sudo cp -rp /opt/local/Library/Frameworks/SDL*.framework /Library/Frameworks/

-***

-* Now, ready for the hard part?
-The SDL library need a specific Main in the C program and also need to have an "#include <SDL.h>" in the same C file that the on that contain the main.
-It is evident that EiffelStudio don't respect these necessities from SDL.
-We will have to do a little hack to allow EiffelStudio to use SDL.
-We will make the hack in a new EiffelStudio application (a copy), so don't worry, your EiffelStudio should not be harm by this hack.
-* Open a terminal a go to the directory Eiffel?? (most likely Eiffel73).
-* Copy the macosx-x86-64 specs to macosx-x86-64-SDL:

-***

-    sudo cp -rp studio/spec/macosx-x86-64 studio/spec/macosx-x86-64-SDL
-    sudo cp -rp studio/config/macosx-x86-64 studio/config/macosx-x86-64-SDL

-***

-* Modify the C file template to fit the SDL necessities.
-Use your favorite text editor (I use vim):

-***

-    sudo vim studio/config/macosx-x86-64-SDL/templates/emain.template

-***

-* Change the line 11:

-***

-    Before: (EMPTY)

-***

-***

-    After: #include "SDL.h"

-***

-* Change the line 13:

-***

-    Before: extern int main(int, char **, char **);

-***

-***

-    After: extern int main(int, char **);

-***

-* Change the line 18:

-***

-    Before: (EMPTY)

-***

-***

-    After: extern char **environ;

-***

-* Change the line 19:

-***

-    Before: int main (int argc, char ** argv, char ** envp)

-***

-***

-    After: int main (int argc, char ** argv)

-***

-* Change the line 21:

-***

-    Before: (EMPTY)

-***

-***

-    After: char **envp = environ;

-***

-* Save and quit the text editor.
-* Now, when you launch estudio, change the ISE_PLATFORM environment variable from macosx-x86-64 to macosx-x86-64-SDL.
-* Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
-For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
-* Note that the spec that we create has no precompile library.
-It will be necessary to remove the default Precompile library in the project.
+To be created...